azproduction/relocating-to-berlin/README.md

 **Artem Sapegin**: [Stack Overflow](http://careers.stackoverflow.com/cities/berlin) and [Berlin Startup Jobs](http://berlinstartupjobs.com/) are also very good.

 **Max Shirshin**: Found mine with the help from [Vertex Solutions](http://www.vertex-solutions.co.uk)

+**Phil Plückthun**: Most startups are all on [Angellist](https://angel.co/).
+If you're looking for a job in Tech, you can usually find places to interview at in just a week.

 ### How do I find a non-IT job (e.g. for my spouse who is not a developer)?
 Is it possible?